cragis/McP/instructions/brain.md

 ![](img/SKR_layout_rotated.png)

-A. Heated bed to HB: + to +, - to -
+1. A. Heated bed to HB: + to +, - to -

-B. Power to POWER: make sure + from PSU connects to + here (electrical standard is negative wire is marked (ribbed, grooved, or striped)).
+1. B. Power to POWER: make sure + from PSU connects to + here (electrical standard is negative wire is marked (ribbed, grooved, or striped)).
 Note that + for power is on the left, while + for the heated bed is on the right

+1. Test to see if the board can turn on: Plug in your printer, turn on the switch (on the heart) and see if an led lights up on the brain board.

+1. O. Ribbon cable #1 from face (LCD) to EXP1

+1. P. Ribbon cable #2 from face (LCD) to EXP2

+1. Now test to see if LCD display is functioning and board is initializing correctly: turn on the switch (on the heart) and see if LCD (face) lights up.
+Can you see and read the text it displays?

-C. Extruder heater cartridge to E0: the white woven insulated wires coming from the extruder cable, either polarity is fine
+1. C. Extruder heater cartridge to E0: the white woven insulated wires coming from the extruder cable, either polarity is fine

-D. X motor to XM
+1. D. X motor to XM

-E. Y motor to YM
+1. E. Y motor to YM

-F. Z1 motor (lead from left motor) to ZMA
+1. F. Z1 motor (lead from left motor) to ZMA

-G. Z2 motor (lead from right motor) to E1M !warning!
+1. G. Z2 motor (lead from right motor) to E1M !warning!

-H. E motor to E0M
+1. H. E motor to E0M

+1. Now test again.
+Turn on the switch (on the heart).
+Does LCD (face) still light up?

-I. Extruder fan (orange wires) to FAN1
+1. I. Extruder fan (orange wires) to FAN1

-J. Extrusion cooling fan (blue wires) to FAN0
+1. J. Extrusion cooling fan (blue wires) to FAN0

-K. Heated bed thermistor to TB
+1. K. Heated bed thermistor to TB

-L. Hotend thermistor to TH0: white wires with connector coming from extruder cable
+1. L. Hotend thermistor to TH0: white wires with connector coming from extruder cable

+1. Now test again.
+Turn on the switch (on the heart).
+Does LCD (face) still light up?

-M. BLTouch servo (brown, red, yellow connector) to SERVOS
+1. M. BLTouch servo (brown, red, yellow connector) to SERVOS

-N. BLTouch sensor (black and white 3 pin connector) to NPWR Z-STOP
+1. N. BLTouch sensor (black and white 3 pin connector) to NPWR Z-STOP

-O. Ribbon cable #1 from face (LCD) to EXP1

-P. Ribbon cable #2 from face (LCD) to EXP2

-Q. Optional brain box cooling fan(s) to FAN3 (and FAN2)
+1. Q. Optional brain box cooling fan(s) to FAN3 (and FAN2)

 ## Step 13: Optional - Route the cables neatly